'I knew that she was probably gone': Parkland teachers recall horror moments during massacre

 A juror can also vote for life out of mercy for Cruz.

-During jury selection, the panelists said under oath that they are capable of voting for either sentence.
+During jury selection, the panellists said under oath that they are capable of voting for either sentence.